-Okra (Abelmoschus esculentus L.) is the only vegetable crop of significance in the Malvaceae family and it is very popular in the tropical areas of including Asia and South America.
-Its centre of origin is Ethiopia and Sudan, the North- Eastern African countries (Eagri, 2023).
-Okra has many uses and is known to be an economically important vegetable crop because its fresh leaves, buds, flowers, pods, stems and seeds all have value.
+Okra (Abelmoschus esculentus L.) is the only vegetable crop of significance in the Malvaceae family, and it is very popular in the tropical areas of including Asia and South America.
+Its centre of origin is Ethiopia and Sudan, in the North-Eastern African countries (Eagri, 2023).
+Okra has many uses and is considered an economically important vegetable crop because its fresh leaves, buds, flowers, pods, stems, and seeds all have value.
 The composition of okra pods per 100 g edible portion is water 88.6 g, energy 144.00 kJ (36 kcal), protein 2.10 g, carbohydrate 8.20 g, fat 0.20 g, fibre 1.70 g, calcium 84.00 mg, potassium 90.00 mg, iron 1.20 mg, β-carotene 185.00 μg, riboflavin 0.08mg, thiamine 0.04 mg, niacin 0.60 mg and ascorbic acid 47.00 mg.
 (Swamy et al., 2023).
-Okra seed oil is also rich source of linoleic acid, a polyunsaturated fatty acid essential for human consumption (Gemede et al. 2014).
+Okra seed oil is also a rich source of linoleic acid, a polyunsaturated fatty acid essential for human consumption (Gemede et al. 2014).
 The oil content of the seed is quite high at about 40% (Tripathi et al., 2011).
 Its mature fruit and stems contain crude fibre, which is used in the paper industry (Kumar et al. 2013).
-It is also good source of iodine which is useful in the treatment of simple goiter.
-The sucking insect pests i.e., aphids, leafhoppers, whiteflies, thrips and mite attacking to okra caused 17.46 per cent yield loss and failure to control them at initial stages that caused 54.04 per cent yield loss (Chaudhary and Daderch, 1989; Anitha and Nandihali, 2008a).
-Okra crop attacked with eleven insect pest species have been recorded in Gujarat and among these, leafhopper is the destructive pest of okra when occurred in early seedling stage (Dabhi and Koshiya, 2014).
-Among the major insect pests infesting okra includes leafhopper, shoot and fruit borer, fruit borer, leaf roller, whitefly, aphid, mealy bug, dusky cotton bug, red cotton bug and blister beetle (Kumar et al. 2002).
-Okra crop was attacked by some new insect pest species i.e. beet armyworm (Spodoptera exigua Hubner) at the early stage of crop in middle Gujarat (Pathan et al., 2018).
-Pathan et al. (2016a) recorded coccinellids, Scymnus sp. predating on red spider mite (Tetranychus urticae) infesting okra.
-Seed beetle, Spermophagus sp. recorded in okra under storage condition (Pathan et al., 2016b) that cause significant loss.
-Okra is the most suitable host for the survival and feeding by leafhopper.
+It is also a good source of iodine, which is useful in the treatment of simple goiter.
+The sucking insect pests, i.e., aphids, leafhoppers, whiteflies, thrips, and mites attacking okra caused 17.46 per cent yield loss and failure to control them at the initial stages which caused 54.04 per cent yield loss (Chaudhary and Daderch, 1989; Anitha and Nandihali, 2008a).
+The okra crop attacked with eleven insect pest species have been recorded in Gujarat, and among these, leafhopper is the destructive pest of okra when it occurs in the early seedling stage (Dabhi and Koshiya, 2014).
+Among the major insect pests infesting okra are leafhopper, shoot and fruit borer, fruit borer, leaf roller, whitefly, aphid, mealy bug, dusky cotton bug, red cotton bug, and blister beetle (Kumar et al. 2002).
+Okra crop was attacked by some new insect pest species, i.e., beet armyworm (Spodoptera exigua Hubner) at the early stage of the crop in middle Gujarat (Pathan et al., 2018).
+Pathan et al. (2016a) recorded coccinellids, Scymnus sp., predating on red spider mite (Tetranychus urticae) infesting okra.
+Seed beetle, Spermophagus sp., recorded in okra under storage conditions (Pathan et al., 2016b) that cause significant loss.
+Okra is the most suitable host for the survival and feeding of the leafhopper.
 Furthermore, leafhopper attack caused a reduction of 49.8% and 45.1% in plant height and numbers of leaves, respectively (Al Hmdanay et al. 2017).
-The incidence of leafhopper commenced in the first week of March (10th SMW) and continued up to removal of crop in the 4th week of May (21st SMW) during summer 2023 (Patel et al, 2024a; Patel et al, 2024b).
-When it is concerned for health point of view as well as for the export purpose to the other country, it is also important to reduce the level of residues of insecticide in okra fruits (Pathan et al., 2017a and Pathan et al., 2017b).
-Therefore, it is important to develop alternative eco-friendly techniques such as use of bio pesticides that can prevent other environmental hazard.
+The incidence of leafhopper commenced in the first week of March (10th SMW) and continued up to the removal of crop in the 4th week of May (21st SMW) during summer 2023 (Patel et al, 2024a; Patel et al, 2024b).
+When it is concerned from health point of view as well as for the export purpose to the other country, it is also important to reduce the level of residues of insecticide in okra fruits (Pathan et al., 2017a and Pathan et al., 2017b).
+Therefore, it is important to develop alternative eco-friendly techniques, such as the use of bio pesticides that can prevent other environmental hazards.

 Material and Methods